No-Bake Chocolate Chip Pumpkin Energy Balls

 Instructions

-• In a food processor, add the dates, honey, molasses, vanilla, and pumpkin puree.
+• In a food processor, add the dates, pumpkin puree, honey, molasses, and vanilla extract.
 Process on LOW until the ingredients are well blended.

 • Add in the remaining ingredients and pulse until the mixture forms into a ball.